afrostalin/FireNET/README.md

 * Start SimpleClient.exe

 # WIKI

 Please see [FireNET WIKI](https://github.com/afrostalin/FireNET/wiki)

-# Examples

-* CryEngine simple shooter
-* UnrealEngine simple shooter
-* Unity3D simple shooter

 # TODO List

 * Add MongoDB
 * Add game server synchronization with master-server
 * Add compression for big packets

-# Plans

-* The database "Redis" has a huge speed because all the data is stored in ram memory, but this advantage follows its main drawback - the possibility of loss of piece of data in case of crash of the server.
-There is a mechanism called "snapshots" in this database, which periodically asynchronously saves data to disk.
-It is planned to use a bunch of MongoDB and Redis where Redis will serve as a "hot" cache, providing the speed and MongoDB will be the main database.